jerela/OpenSimLive/README.md

 ## Descriptions of files

 OpenSimLive contains a number of configuration and output files.
-Configuration files can all be found in **.../OpenSimLive/Config/** and output files can be found in **.../OpenSimLive/OpenSimLive-results/** with the exception of EMG time series from Delsys, which can be found in **.../OpenSimLive/Delsys-data/**.
+All configuration files can be found in **.../OpenSimLive/Config/** and output files can be found in **.../OpenSimLive/OpenSimLive-results/**.
 A brief description of each file follows.

 ### Files in Config folder